hifly81/openshift-vacation-leave-request/README.md

 **Deploy on OpenShift**

-Deploy on OCP will use the fabric8 maven plugin and maven profile openshift.
+Deploy on OpenShift will use the fabric8 maven plugin and maven profile openshift.

-OCP resources inside the folder src/main/fabric8 will be created in OCP project leave_vacation.
+OpenShift resources inside the folder src/main/fabric8 will be created in OpenShift project leave_vacation.

+Application specific properties when the microservice is deployed on OpenShift are in properties file: src/main/resources/application-openshift.properties

 Execute the maven command for each microservices (go to the specific microservice root folder):